gboon18/STAR/README.md

 \end{align}
 $$

+## Motivation of this analysis
+There exists previous study from other colliding systems at the same center-of-mass energy: proton on proton collisions and gold on gold collisions.
+We would like to investigate the systematic trend of the high-order cumulants $C_4/C_2$, $C_5/C_1$, and $C_6/C_2$ of the isobars (Zr+Zr and Ru+Ru) in their multiplicity (number of charged particle multiplicity in the collision) of the different collision system.

 ## Detector efficiency correction
 In real situation, the detector cannot detect all the particles.
 That is why we are detecting protons and anti-protons, not neutrons and all other bayrons.
 We take the detector efficiency into account considering that the efficiencies for the generated particles are independent to each other.